momentohq/public-dev-docs/docs/2-how-it-works/momento-concepts.md

 cache_client.set("users-cache", "foo", "123", 100)
 ```

 In this operation, we are setting the cache entry identified by the key of "foo" to the value of "123" within the "users-cache" in our Momento account.
-For this important value, we've decided it should be cached for 100 seconds rather than the default of 60 seconds you specified when initializing your client.
+For this important value, we've decided it should be cached for 100 seconds rather than the default of 60 seconds we specified when initializing our client.

 Momento cache is not a database.
 We currently enforce a max TTL of 24 hours for items.